WilsonLe/website/public/notes/chapter-7.md

 Questions:

 - How should we develop a basic framework for thinking about scheduling policies?
 - What are the key assumptions?
 What metrics are important?
-What basic approaches have been used in the earliest of com- puter systems?
+What basic approaches have been used in the earliest of computer systems?

 # Workload Assumptions